TheDankMatter/JAVA-Example/readme.md

 Apart from master, this repo contains four branches:
   * **Fibonacci**:
-    * Examples of different techniques for the same problem:
+    * Examples of different solutions for the same problem:
       * Iteration
       * Recurision
       * Iter with Memoization